Brain Injury Services

 Brain Injury Services provides a full range of rehabilitation programs and services for individuals living with the effects of acquired brain injuries.
 They offer everything from supervised 24-hour-a-day complex residential care, to transitional living arrangements, to independent living supported by an extensive community services program.

-Peel Halton Acquired Brain Injury Services (PHD ABIS) is funded by the Ministry of Health and Long-Term Care to provide community based rehabilitation and re-integration services to people living with the effects of acquired brain injury.
+Mind Forward (previously Peel Halton Acquired Brain Injury Services) is funded by the Ministry of Health and Long-Term Care to provide community based rehabilitation and re-integration services to people living with the effects of acquired brain injury.

 At Dale Brain Injury Services we provide a continuum of high quality, client-centered services to persons affected by an acquired brain injury.
 By providing services that are accessible, evidence-based and responsive to the changing needs of our clients, our community, and our partners.